KonohaT/beautifulData/ReadMe.md

 Use:
-First run Main.py to generate the weight epoch files.
-Then run ProcessingSuccess.java to generate the visualization.
+First run Main.py in src/handwritten to generate the weight epoch files.
+Then run main.java in src/processing to generate the visualization.
 If there are already epoch files, delete them before starting.

 If interested, the ProcessingTest files show the progression of the code...